NeuroBAU/open-water-maze/README.md

 ![panoramic_tile_set](graphics/panoramic_tile_set.png)

 The **"Open-Water Maze" (OWM)** is an open resource to promote the adoption of *in-silico* experiments in behavioral neuroscience.

 The OWM is a digital reconstruction of a real environment (i.e. a water maze) used to:

 > 1. Assess **exploration vs exploitation strategies** used by biological agents (i.e. mice) navigating the water maze

-> 2. **Compare biological and artificial agents** performing a similar spatial navigation task
+> 2. **Compare biological and artificial agents** in the (~)same  spatial navigation task

 The OWM is based on two _strong_ assumptions: